Articles / Fixesupdated for DaVinci Resolve 21.0 (June 2026)

 A few habits fix this permanently, not just for the current project.

 • Finish organizing your footage before you import it.
 Moving folders around after Resolve has linked to them is the single biggest cause of offline media.
+Settle the folder tree first (client, project, shoot date works fine), treat it as read-only afterward, and route any later reorganizing through Media Management rather than the Finder or Explorer.

 • Copy camera card footage to a drive before you start editing.
 Editing straight off a card risks a connection drop mid-session that no amount of relinking will undo cleanly.
+The Media page's Clone Tool does the offload with checksum verification, so you also learn about a bad copy before the card is wiped rather than after.

 • Export a project archive before any major file reorganization, the same habit that protects you during a version upgrade.
 Our DaVinci Resolve 21 review covers why that habit matters even outside the offline media context.